 Finally, as someone who followed the medium series, I would have liked to see more data in this book as the medium series had more data.

-Page numbers 239 pages on Okadabooks.
+Number of pages 239 pages on Okadabooks.

 Publisher Winepress Publishing.